Lower Semi-Continuity for $\mathcal A$-Quasiconvex Functionals under Convex Restrictions: Introduction

-\end{theorem} Further, for the case of $p\le\frac{d}{d-1}$, explicit counterexamples are provided.
+\end{theorem} Further, for the case of $p=\frac{d}{d-1}$, explicit counterexamples are provided.
 This completes the picture of upper semi-continuity for this specific functional and $U$ a $DPT$.

 We see that if we let $\mathcal A=\diverg$, then this is a form of $\mathcal A$-quasiconcavity but on a restricted set for $U$, which also has to be symmetric and positive definite.
-Thus this is a specific case of our problem we have set in this paper.
-In such a case, we can generate a potential for symmetric divergence-free matrices where for the potential $\Phi $ we have $\|\Phi\|_{W^{r,p}}\le C \|U\|_{L^p}$ for a suitable integer $r$.
+Thus, under strengthening of the assumption on the divergence to $\diverg U_n=0$, this is a specific case of our problem we have set in this paper.
+In such a case, we can generate a potential for symmetric divergence-free matrices where for the potential $\Phi $ we have $\|\Phi\|_{W^{l,p}}\le C \|U\|_{L^p}$ for a suitable integer $l$.
 Thus we can apply our general theory to the specific case above and obtain results (although by our current techniques we need to require $p>d$, which is sharp for $d=2$).

-In Section \ref{sectio:Lowersemicontinuity} we will introduce notation and definitions to that we can state our main result (Theorem \ref{theorem:lscoffinfty}).
-In section \ref{section:Youngmeasure} we will introduce Young measures and show that our main theorem can be reduced to showing that there exists appropriate sequences of functions that generate homogeneous Young measures, similarly to the methods of Fonseca and M\"uller in \cite{FonescaMuelleraquasiconvexity}.
-In Section \ref{section:Potentials} we introduce potential operators and potentials and prove an ellipticity bound to gain Sobolev control for all the derivatives (Theorem~\ref{generalpoincare}).
-This may be considered of independent interest.
+In Section \ref{sectio:Lowersemicontinuity} we will introduce notation and definitions so that we can state our main result (Theorem \ref{theorem:lscoffinfty}).
+We will introduce Young measures and show that our main theorem can be reduced to showing that there exists appropriate sequences of functions that generate homogeneous Young measures, similarly to the methods of Fonseca and M\"uller in \cite{FonescaMuelleraquasiconvexity}.
+We will introduce potential operators and potentials and justify an ellipticity bound to gain Sobolev control for all the derivatives (Theorem~\ref{generalpoincare}).
 Finally, in Section \ref{section:Maintheoremproof} we prove the main result by generating the sequences of functions that generate the homogeneous Young measures we need.
+In the appendix \ref{appendix} we calculate a specific example of a Raita potential and a different proof for deriving the ellipticity control for the potential and that may be considered of independent interest and could be especially relevant to problems involving domains with a boundary.